jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 ## Simple errors

 By default, Bash scripts will ignore most errors and continue running.
 The first thing we need to do in our scripts is enable Bash's basic error handling options, as follows.
-(This is a very common practice.)

 ```bash
 set -euo pipefail